tanish2k09/KLapse-Livedisplay/README.md

 thanks to its various options (you could say it spoiled me, sure).
 I also maintained a kernel (Venom kernel) for the device I was using at that time.
 It was all good until the OEM dropped support for the device at Android M, and XDA being XDA, was already working on N ROMs.
 The issue was, these ROMs weren't LineageOS or based on it, so livedisplay was... gone.
 I decided I'll try to bring that feature to every other ROM.
 How would I do that?
 Of course!
 The kernel!
 It worked on every single ROM, it was the key!
-I started to work on it ASAP and here it is, up on GitHub, licensed under GPLv3, open to everyone :)
+I started to work on it ASAP and here it is, up on GitHub, licensed under GPL (check klapse.c), open to everyone :)

 ### How does it work?
 Think of it like a fancy night mode, but not really.
 Klapse is dependent on an RGB interface (like Gamma on MTK and KCAL on SD chipsets).